-21. A flag CCM shall ensure that each of its purse seine vessels shall have deployed at sea, at any one time, no more than 350 drifting Fish Aggregating Devices (FADs) with activated instrumented buoys.
-An instrumented buoy is defined as a buoy with a clearly marked reference number allowing its identification and equipped with a satellite tracking system to applied the FAD closure in the previous year, as well as, their respective numbers of FADs sets during the FADs closure.
+- 21. A flag CCM shall ensure that each of its purse seine vessels shall have deployed at sea, at any one time, no more than 350 drifting Fish Aggregating Devices (FADs) with activated instrumented buoys.
+An instrumented buoy is defined as a buoy with a clearly marked reference number allowing its identification and equipped with a satellite tracking system to monitor its position.
+The buoy shall be activated exclusively on board the vessel.
+A flag CCM shall ensure that its vessels operating in the waters of a coastal State comply with the laws of that coastal State relating to FAD management, including FAD tracking. - 22.
+(1) CCMs shall also encourage their flag vessels to: - (a) responsibly manage the number of drifting FADs deployed each year; - (b) carry equipment on board to facilitate the retrieval of lost drifting FADs;